ismasan/ismaelcelis.com/content/posts/composable-pipelines-ruby-railway.md

 )
 ```

 And a long _etc_.
 Other examples include checking specific values, interfaces, concurrent processing of arrays.
-See what [Dry-Types](https://dry-rb.org/gems/dry-types/master/) and related gems have on offer.
+The [Dry-Types](https://dry-rb.org/gems/dry-types/master/) project and related gems are a good showcase of where we can take these patterns in Ruby.